 UT Southwestern’s maternal-fetal medicine specialists work with adult subspecialists at UTSW, and neonatologists and pediatric subspecialists from Children’s Health to coordinate care for women with high-risk pregnancies.
 As a team, we work closely with each woman to decide how to best manage care for her and her baby throughout pregnancy, during delivery, and after birth.

-Our patient services include:
+Our high-risk pregnancy services include:

 - Preconception and prenatal counseling